dducthang/picoCTF-2021-writeups/General_Skills/Static_aint_always_noise/README.md

 General Skills

 ## Solution
-1. Get the static and BASH script which are followed the desription
+1. Get the static and BASH script which are given the description
 2. I try to see what inside that "static" file using "cat" conjunct "|" to check if there some thing like "picoCTF....." but it didn't work
 3. I try another way using strings "instead" of "cat" then the flag came up